ailispaw/talk2docker/README.md

   -V, --verbose=false: Print verbose messages
   -Y, --yaml=false: Output in YAML format

-Use "talk2docker help [command]" for more information about a command.
+Use "talk2docker [command] --help" for more information about a command.

 ```